lacker/lacker.github.io/_posts/2024-04-30-rewrite-search.markdown

 ## What can we do about it?

-orked on the Lean [rewrite_search tactic](https://github.com/leanprover-community/mathlib/blob/master/src/tactic/rewrite_search/explain.lean) for a while.
+I worked on the Lean [rewrite_search tactic](https://github.com/leanprover-community/mathlib/blob/master/src/tactic/rewrite_search/explain.lean) for a while.
 It didn't end up as useful as I had hoped.
 The main problem is that there are so many possible ways to rewrite a formula, you can't use a plain breadth-first search and get very far.
 We need to be using AI